nosas/Notes/Metasploit.md

 ### Netmask

 A 32-bit mask used to divide an IP address into subnets and specify the network's available hosts.
+An example of a netmask is 10.10.10.1**/24**.
+This means the network is from 10.10.10.0 -> 10.10.10.255 due to the 24-bit mask (0xFF 0xFF 0xFF 0x00).

 ### Gateway